Nightmare17726/mythOS/Versions/README.md

 # mythOS - Versions
 As stated on the home page for this project, the plan is to have multiple different versions (found in the Versions folder) for different target audiences.
+If you download one of the VirtualBox virtual machines, the username should be: `mythOS vX.X` and the password is: `mythOS`.
 The different versions of mythOS include:

 * Hydra
 * Nekomata